Symptoms of High Glucose

 Learn the symptoms of high blood glucose, its causes and how to treat it.

-Elevated blood glucose levels, known as hyperglycemia, is a condition that can affect people with diabetes or individuals with no history of the disease.
-Recognizing the symptoms is key to seeking appropriate treatment and avoiding complications.
+Elevated blood glucose levels, known as hyperglycemia, is a condition that can affect people with diabetes or individuals without a history of the disease.
+Recognizing the symptoms is essential to seek appropriate treatment and avoid complications.

 Excessive thirst (polydipsia): One of the first manifestations of hyperglycemia is intense and persistent thirst.
-This is because the kidneys try to eliminate the excess through the blood, leading to frequent excretion of urine, which leads to dehydration and an increased need for fluids.
+This occurs because the kidneys try to eliminate excess through the blood, leading to frequent excretion of urine, which leads to dehydration and an increased need for fluids.

 2. Persistent fatigue: Hyperglycemia can cause a constant feeling of tiredness and weakness.
-This is because the body is unable to use it effectively as a source of energy.
+This occurs because the body is not able to use it effectively as an energy source.

-3. Blurred vision: The high concentration of glucose in the blood can affect the eyes, leading to temporary blurred vision.
+3. Blurred vision: High blood glucose concentration can affect the eyes, leading to temporary blurred or blurred vision.

-4. Frequent infections: People with high glucose are more susceptible to infections, such as urinary tract infections, due to urine concentrated in sugar, which provides a favorable environment for bacteria to grow.
+4. Frequent infections: People with high glucose are more susceptible to infections, such as urinary tract infections, due to the sugar-concentrated urine, which provides an environment conducive to the growth of bacteria.

 5. Unintentional weight loss: Although hyperglycemia can lead to an increase in appetite, people often lose weight unintentionally.
-This is because the cells cannot get the glucose they need to function properly.
+This occurs because cells cannot obtain the glucose they need to function properly.

-6. Bad breath: Breath can take on a fruity or sweet smell due to the presence of ketone bodies in the breath, which occurs when the body burns fat instead of glucose for energy.
+6. Bad breath: Your breath may take on a fruity or sweet smell due to the presence of ketone bodies in your breath, which occurs when your body burns fat instead of glucose for energy.

-7. Irritability: Unstable glucose levels can lead to mood swings, such as irritability and difficulty concentrating.
+7. Irritability: Instability in glucose levels can lead to mood changes, such as irritability and difficulty concentrating.

-The glucose test itself (reference value up to 100 mg/dL) is no longer indicated to check if your glucose is high, as it is only a control marker and does not serve as a diagnosis on its own.
-In this sense, complementary tests such as glycated hemoglobin and glycated hemoglobin are necessary.
+The glucose test itself (reference value up to 100 mg/dL) is no longer indicated to check whether your glucose is high, as it is just a control marker and is not used for diagnosis alone.
+In this sense, it is necessary to carry out additional tests such as glycated and glycosylated hemoglobin.

-However, it is important to remember that it is extremely necessary to fast for 12 hours, as food can affect the results and generate a false positive.
+However, it is important to remember the extreme need to fast correctly for 12 hours, as food can affect the results and generate a false positive.

-It is important to note that hyperglycemia should not be ignored because, if not treated properly, it can lead to serious complications, such as damage to organs and blood vessels.
-In this sense, if you experience any of these symptoms on a recurring basis, it's essential to go to a health professional for an assessment and accurate diagnosis.
+It is important to highlight that hyperglycemia should not be ignored, as, if not treated properly, it can lead to serious complications, such as damage to organs and blood vessels.
+In this sense, if you experience some of these symptoms recurrently, it is essential to seek out a healthcare professional for an accurate assessment and diagnosis.

 What Increases Glucose?

-In principle, high glucose is caused by conditions that affect the production of insulin, which is the hormone that is able to process the sugar that is present in the body
+In principle, high glucose is caused by conditions that affect the production of insulin, which is the hormone that is capable of processing the sugar present in the body.

-Glucose can rise due to various factors, most of which are caused by poor eating and physical habits, as well as genetic and hereditary factors.
+Glucose can increase due to several factors, most of which are caused by poor eating and physical habits, and also by genetic and hereditary factors.

 • Pancreatitis